 I had two small activities at the party.
 I had my friend Erika read the story to the kids.
 Most of the kids enjoyed it. :) Erika was chosen for her amazing performance skills (and a little because she is a dear friend).
 Not every party can say they have a stage star read to their kids.
 The other activity was a watercolor activity.
 This idea came from Amber of Pitbulls and Posies.
 She suggested printing out some of the pages on watercolor paper for them.
 I thought it was a great idea but decided to add lines and ask them to write a thank you note to anyone they felt like they wanted to thank.

 All the kids were totally in to it and excited to see what was going to happen.
 When they saw the candy they freaked out.

 For the favors I decided to let the kids put their own bag of goodies together.
 To tie it in to the book I printed out pages from the book and decoupaged them on to a board.
 I spray painted empty tin cans to hold the doodads and provided fun striped bags for the loot.

 Most of the favor items were chosen because of things mentioned in the story.
 For example, one page shows a kid skateboarding, falling and getting a cut.
 I found finger skateboards and tied a few bandages to it.
 Another one was a page showing sea animals.
-I found sea animal silly bandz and put them in these cute little vending machine-style holders.
+I found sea animal silly bandz and put them in cute little vending machine-style holders.
 Other items were little bundles of glow in the dark stars, rubber bracelets, magic rocks that my older son helped paint, rubber balls, plastic french horns and googly eye finger puppets.
 The kids really liked the favor board.

 This was my favorite party to plan so far.
 I really like how it turned out.
 And thank you to all of you readers!
 You are awesome!